sikopet/blog/posts/docker.md

 * heavy reliance on the read/write filesystem layer isn't the best storage solution
-* the read/write filesystem layer gets removed when the container is removed
+* the read/write filesystem layer gets removed when the container is removed (`docker rm ...`)
 * Docker has the notion of volumes that are maintained separately from the union filesystem
 * volumes can be shared among containers